1001 - Public Communications

 Press Conference and Interviews: The superintendent [or designee] may hold a press conference or respond to a request for an interview with the media on behalf of the district or board.
 Press conferences and interviews planned or pre-arranged for district or school activities will include the superintendent [or designee].
 It is within the discretion of the superintendent to determine whether a press conference or interview will be held to provide a timely response to either a media request or in response to a district issue.

-Live Broadcast or Video of School or District Events: Media or individuals may broadcast or video public school or district events, including open board meetings, as long as the process or people do not interfere with or disrupt the school or district event and the broadcast or video does not create an undue burden on adaptation of the building or site to accommodate the request.
+Live Broadcast or Video of School or District Events: Media or individuals may broadcast or videotape public school or district events, including open board meetings, as long as the process or people do not interfere with or disrupt the school or district event and the broadcast or video does not create an undue burden on adaptation of the building or site to accommodate the request.
 All copyright requirements and privacy rights must be followed.
 The superintendent [or designee] will determine whether the individual or media presence will interfere with or disrupt the school or district event.

 The superintendent is responsible for developing guidelines and procedures for press releases, press conferences, interviews, broadcast and video, and any other requests from media for information about school and district events.